PC Not Recognizing Flash Drive – Causes & Fixes

 FAQs

-1. Why is my computer not finding my flash drive?
+Why is my PC not recognizing my USB flash drive?

 Erin Smith is recognized as one of the most professional writers at Amagicsoft.
 She has continually honed her writing skills over the past 10 years and helped millions of readers solve their tech problems.